Geeveston - Dover

 Health performance in Geeveston - Dover is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant challenges for Geeveston - Dover, with high prevalence of common health conditions across both younger and older age groups.
-Private health cover is extremely low at approximately 46% of the total population (around 2055 people), compared to the national average of 55.3%.
+Health data indicates significant challenges in Geeveston - Dover, with high prevalence of common health conditions across both younger and older age groups.
+Private health cover is notably low at approximately 46% (around 2,061 people), compared to the national average of 55.3%.

 Frequently Asked Questions - Health